stephanebachelier/mongodb_replica_set/README.md

 ## Description

-This script will configure a MongoDB replica set environment and start all the replica set mongod process.
+This script will configure a MongoDB replica set environment and start all the replica set mongod processes.

 By default it will create a replica set `rs` of 3 nodes on localhost with a db path of `/srv/mongo`:
 - node #1, `rs-0` on port 27017,